 The excitement of finally passing the exams and signing the job offer makes us forget that it’s only half of the battle won.
 You would still have to undergo training!
 Usually, it is divided into 3 sections, communication skills, product knowledge and nesting period.
-Training is definitely information overload, but of course, trainers do make it fun and mix different activities to make sure that what you will learn will stick for a long time.
+Question is, how to pass your call center training?
+Training is definitely information overload, but of course, trainers to make it fun and mix different activities to make sure that what you will learn will stick for a long time.
 So, that leaves you, to make sure that you rock your training.
 Don’t worry, it’s not as hard as it seems.

-1. Know what to expect and what is expected from you during training!
+1. Know what to expect and what is expected of you during training!

 Surviving your training class takes more than having the perfect non-spill mug and a comfy jacket.
 During training, you are expected to absorb what will be discussed like a sponge.
-Keep an open mind and be ready for constructive criticism.
+And to make sure on how to pass your call center training, better keep an open mind and be ready for constructive criticism.

-2. Try your best not to be absent – ever!
+2. How to pass your call center training?
+Try your best not to be absent.

 Training schedules are really controlled and the management always has a target date on when a batch should be able to join the production.
 So, every day has always a new set of modules to learn and, it does not happen often that the whole team will have to sit back for a refresher because one member missed a day due to absence.
 If it’s really unavoidable then, try your best to catch up (and make sure it’s a valid excuse)!
 Attendance is one of the factors for the trainer if you will pass.
 Oh, and please do not be late either!